 For more information, please contact the SSE team.

-Held every two years, the SSE Global Dialogue is designed to bring together the key players in the field to analyze, promote and foster communication on stock exchanges’ sustainability-related activities.
-Stock exchanges will demonstrate progress while highlighting challenges and opportunities that can benefit from policy innovation.
-Market participants share experiences that can assist exchanges and their regulators in their efforts to better incorporate sustainable development into capital markets.
+Stock exchanges demonstrated progress while highlighting challenges and opportunities that can benefit from policy innovation.
+Market participants shared experiences which assisted exchanges and their regulators in their efforts to better incorporate sustainable development into capital markets.

 NOTE: This event already took place.
 The news release on this event can be found here.